multitalk/awesome-cell-cell-communication/README.md

 - __[RSoptSC](https://github.com/mkarikom/RSoptSC)__ -[R]- RSoptSC enables cell-cell communication and lineage inference for scRNA-seq data.
 - __[scriabin](https://github.com/BlishLab/scriabin)__ -[R]- scriabin aims to provide a comprehensive view of cell-cell communication at the single-cell level without requiring subsampling or aggregation.
 - __[CytoTalk](https://github.com/tanlabcode/CytoTalk)__ -[R]- CytoTalk algorithm is for de novo construction of a signaling network between two cell types using single-cell transcriptomics data.
+- __[CellPhoneDB](https://github.com/Teichlab/cellphonedb)__ -[python]- CellPhoneDB is a publicly available repository of curated receptors, ligands and their interactions.
+- __[NicheNet](https://github.com/saeyslab/nichenetr)__ -[R]- NicheNet can study intercellular communication from a computational perspective.
+NicheNet uses human or mouse gene expression data of interacting cells as input and combines this with a prior model that integrates existing knowledge on ligand-to-target signaling paths.
+- __[SingleCellSignalR](https://github.com/SCA-IRCM/SingleCellSignalR)__ -[R]- SingleCellSignalR is a R package to study Cell Signaling Using Single Cell RNAseq Data.
+- __[CCCExplorer](https://github.com/methodistsmab/CCCExplorer)__ -[Java]- CCCExplorer is a java-based software that predicts and visualizes the gene signaling network to aid research on crosstalk identification in the tumor microenvironment.

 ### Computational tools based on spatially resolved transcriptomic data